-Breakfast is offered to all students in every morning.
-From 8:00-8:20am grades 1st-5th may have breakfast in the lunchroom.
+Breakfast is offered to all students every morning.
+From 8:25-8:45am students in grades 2^{nd} -5th may have breakfast in the lunchroom.
+Kindergarten and 1^{st} grade will eat in their classrooms.

 LUNCH

 Students eat lunch in the lunchroom.
 Children may bring their lunch or receive a free federally funded lunch.
 If a parent must bring a lunch to school for a child once classes have begun, the parent is to bring the lunch to the main office and it will be given to the child in time for lunch.
 (Please make sure the child's name and room number is on the bag) We request that you DO NOT bring in McDonald's, pizzas, etc. for your child's lunch.
 This can cause unnecessary problems with other children in the lunchroom.
 A lunch consisting of a simple sandwich, a small bag of chips, a piece of fruit and a small carton of milk is fine and is far more nutritious.